DanielOlinyk/Eagle-Microcontroller-and-Power-Supply-Module-Project/README.md

-# Eagle-Microcontroller and Power Module Project
+# Eagle Microcontroller and Power Module Project
 Small microcontroller module with a power supply.